theafolayan/mmkv-swr-cache/README.md

 ## Support

-To keep this library maintained and up-to-date please consider [starring the repo](https://github.com/theafolayan/mmkv-swr-cache) and [following me on Twitter (x)](https://x.com/theafolayan)
+To show your support for this project (if you found it useful of course) please consider [starring the repo](https://github.com/theafolayan/mmkv-swr-cache) and [following me on Twitter (x)](https://x.com/theafolayan)